wunderio/ddev-wunderio-drupal/README.md

 ## Installation

 1. Initialize your Drupal 10 project.
-Project name parameter is optional, but it's advisable to use domain name as your project name as that's used for for the subdomain of ddev.site eg if project name is example.com, then localhost URL will become example.com.ddev.site.
+Project name parameter is optional, but it's advisable to use domain name as your project name as that's used for the subdomain of ddev.site eg if project name is example.com, then localhost URL will become example.com.ddev.site.